Review: Dive into the Adventures of Mario & Luigi: Brothership

 Brothership’s Cartoonish Nature

-“Mario & Luigi: Brothership”aligns closely with the third category—reflective of Saturday morning cartoons.
+“Mario & Luigi: Brothership” aligns closely with the third category—reflective of Saturday morning cartoons.
 The game comprises compact islands, each presenting a self-contained quest largely driven by “Luigi logic.”
 Though hailed as whimsical solutions, they often reduce the experience to quick-cut scenes or quick-time events that sidestep genuine gameplay challenges.
+For a deeper dive into game mechanics, see our review of Core Keeper.

 Mario and Luigi Brothership Review